numba/numba/docs/source/doc/interface_c.rst

 Ctypes and CFFI
 ===============
 Numba supports jitting ctypes and CFFI function calls.
 Numba will automatically figure out the signatures of the functions and data.
-Below is a gibbs sampling code that accesses ctypes (or CFFI) functions defined in another module ( ``rk_seed``,  ``rk_gamma`` and ``rk_normal``), and that passes in a pointer to a struct also allocated with ctypes (``state_p``)::
+Below is a Gibbs sampling implementation that accesses ctypes (or CFFI) functions defined in another module (
+``rk_seed``,  ``rk_gamma`` and ``rk_normal``), and that passes in a pointer to a struct also allocated with ctypes (``state_p``)::